quiltdata/quilt/README.md

 # Known Issues
-- `Python 3.6` - Install fails due to missing HDF5 dependencies.
-Try Python 3.5.
-For example if you're using Anaconda, create a 3.5 environment: `conda create -n ENV python=3.5`.
 -  `quilt/test/build.yml` relies on pickle and is therefore not compatible between Python 2 and Python 3.
 - Anaconda with python 2.7 has an old version of `setuptools`.
 Strangely, `pip install --upgrade setuptools` run three times, yes three times, will ultimately succeed.